andreasspindler/Libpreempt/README.md

 - execute each repeatedly while counting successful runs.

-A run is successful if the process returns 0 (`EXIT_SUCCESS`).
-This means all `assert()`s hold true, neither `std::abort()` nor `std::terminate()` was called.
+A run is successful if the process returns code 0 (`EXIT_SUCCESS`).
+This means all assertions and neither `std::abort()` nor `std::terminate()` was called.

 Etymology:

 The name was inspired by the expression "the proof is in the pudding."
-Generally, it is used to say the best test of a pudding is to eat it.
+The phrase means the best test of a pudding is to eat it.
 The real worth or effectiveness of something can only be determined by putting it to the test by trying or using it, over and over again, standards, versions and promises aside.

 ## Why can real-time tests fail?

-Case 1: **PREEMPT_RT** patches are not installed.
-The code compiles because POSIX does not require an RTOS; in other words, a kernel can implement `SCHED_FIFO` and `SCHED_RR` with best effort.
+**PREEMPT_RT** patches are not installed.
+: The code compiles because POSIX does not require an RTOS; in other words, a kernel can implement `SCHED_FIFO` and `SCHED_RR` with best effort.

-Case 2: The user has no **scheduling privileges**.
-Use `ulimit -r` to see the maximum realtime priority the current user can use.
-If this value is 0 then the current user is not allowed to use realtime scheduling policies.
+The user has no **scheduling privileges**
+: Use `ulimit -r` to see the maximum real-time priority the current user can use.
+If this value is 0 then the current user is not allowed to use real-time scheduling policies.
 In this case, the affected test fails 100%.
 See also */etc/security/limits.conf*.

+Linux **RT throttling** enabled
-Case 3: If tests only fail sometimes (not 100%) then Linux RT throttling is likely enabled.
+: If tests only fail sometimes (not 100%) then Linux RT throttling is likely enabled.

+**Page-faults**
-Case 4: The only other thing known to mess with the real-time scheduling policies is the memory manager.
-To disable page-faults all pages must be locked before calling `pthread_create()`:
+: The only other thing known to mess with the real-time scheduling policies is the memory manager.
+To disable page-faults all pages must be locked before calling creating a real-time thread.

 ``` c++
 #include <preempt/process.h>